 Local libraries also love getting donations of book.
-If they not suitable for loaning, they will sell them and put the funds back into purchasing other books for the library.
+If they’re not suitable for loaning, they will sell them and put the funds back into purchasing other books for the library.

 North Shore Mums Smiles2U is a local organisation started by three North Shore Mums, who create and deliver care packages to sick children and their families at hospital.
 The organisation accepts unused colouring-in books, pencils, stickers, and craft items for care packages.
 Find your nearest drop off point.

-Local hospitals and doctor surgeries will often accept old magazine for patient waiting rooms.
+Local hospitals and doctor surgeries will often accept old magazines for patient waiting rooms.

 Baby Equipment & Kids Toys

 Dandelion Support Network: supports vulnerable families by providing much-needed goods such as all baby goods (baths, bottles, bassinets/cribs/beds, breast pumps, breast pads, car capsules, etc), toys, CDs & DVDs for children, decor and more.
-Click here to find out when the next donation day is being held.
+Click here to book in a time to drop your donations off in Caringbah.

 Mummies Paying it Forward also accept baby/children’s clothing and essentials, nursery items, and toys.
+For a detailed list of what they’re accepting right now, head to their website.
 See drop off locations in the ‘clothes’ section at the top of this article.

 Peninsula Seniors Toy Recyclers brings together Senior Citizens to repair toys and donate them to various organisations such as Camp Quality and Stewart House.

 Donations can be dropped off at the following libraries.